How dare you embarrass me to my friends?by Rich Pasco

 The responses I've received have been amazing.
 In some cases, the person who sent the item is gratefully appreciative for my shedding light on the subject.
 But just as often, the response is, "How dare you embarrass me to my friends!"

-I usually comply with the maxim, "praise publicly, criticize privately," but my response to a virus hoax is not a personal criticism.
+I usually comply with the maxim, "praise publicly, criticize privately," but my response to an e-mail virus, hoax, or fake news is not a personal criticism.
 If I responded only to the person who had forwarded the e-mail virus, it's quite likely that at least some of its many other recipients would believe it and take the requested action, wasting not only their own time but also that of others, indirectly perhaps thousands of people.

 I am very sorry when I hear that someone feels embarrassed.
 Of course it is embarrassing to realize you were fooled into forwarding a hoax to hundreds of friends!
 But I cannot take personal responsibility for that person's embarrassment.
 After all, it was that person, not me, who forwarded the hoax to hundreds of people without first checking out the truth in it.
 I cannot in good conscience withhold the truth and play along with a known hoax just to save someone the embarrassment that the truth would bring.
 This would be reminiscent of Hans Christian Andersen's classic fairy tale, "The Emperor's New Clothes."